klaalo/delSixTweets/README.md

 App Engine version is based on relevant [archetype](https://github.com/klaalo/spring-boot-gae-stub).

 Unit tests and CI were removed in connection with migrating to app engine.

-## Live demo
-You can reach a live demo at: [https://g.karilaalo.fi/twitter/](https://g.karilaalo.fi/twitter/). <span style='color: darkRed'>**Danger!**</span> Please, understand that tweets are actually removed from your timeline and there is no way of restoring them after removal.